o2bomb/opengl-game-demo/README.md

 ### Running the program

 1. Make sure you have the required libraries installed ([Dependencies](#Dependencies))
 2. Navigate to the "OpenGL/build/" directory.
-This directory should be empty
+This directory should be empty (If build doesn't exist, create it)
 3. In the terminal, run the following command: "cmake .."
 4. In the terminal, run the following command: "make"
 5. Navigate to the "OpenGL/build/bin/3.openGL_tutorial/" directory